rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

 Important to nothe that both models have a high R-square value , so the model explains a lot about the number of deaths from the disease.
 However, a note about it is important to be mentioned: as this model describes a constant line between the detection rate of TB and number of deaths of TB, this means that althought there is a better rate of detecting the disease nowadays, tuberculosis is still a disease that has been killing lots of people.

+Tuberculosis (TB) is still prevalent today for several reasons.
+One of the main reasons is the lack of access to proper healthcare and treatment in many parts of the world, especially in low-income countries.
+Other factors include poverty, poor living conditions, and a weak immune system, among others.

+As for the accuracy of the detection methods to derive mortality, it depends on the method used.
+The WHO recommends the use of the Directly Observed Therapy Short-course (DOTS) strategy, which includes regular monitoring and follow-up of patients to ensure treatment adherence and cure.
+However, some countries may still rely on less effective methods such as passive case finding, which can result in underdiagnosis and underreporting of cases.
+Additionally, the accuracy of the methods also depends on the quality of the data collected and the capacity of the healthcare systems to effectively implement the chosen method.

 ## Challenges
 The following challenges were encountered during the analysis: